simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 #### RStudio Connect App Upload

 This option assumes you have an account with your institution's RStudio Connect service.
 From within RStudio, simply navigate to the folder where the app was saved and click on the app.R file.
-Click the "Publish ot Server" icon, making sure both necessary files are included and hit "Publish".
+Click the "Publish to Server" icon, making sure both necessary files are included and hit "Publish".

 #### RStudio Server App Upload